We analyze for Xbox Series the expected Wuchang: Fallen Feathers, one of the surprises of this summer, which arrives at launch on Xbox Game Pass.

 Conclusion

-It may lack some polish in the technical aspect or not have the visual impact of a Lies of P or Sekiro, but it compensates with personality and an artistic direction that knows how to immerse you.
+It may lack some polish in the technical aspect or not have the visual impact of a Lies of P or Sekiro, but it compensates with personality and an art direction that knows how to immerse you.
 And most importantly: it doesn’t treat you like a spectator, but as an active participant.
 If you fail, you learn.
 If you return, you improve.